MetaTrustLabs/GPTScan/README.md

 # GPTScan

+A new version of LLM detector for smart contract bugs based on [the LLM4Vuln paper](https://arxiv.org/abs/2401.16185) can be found at [https://app.metatrust.io/](https://app.metatrust.io/).

-You can try GPTScan at https://app.metatrust.io/ for the moment, but we will replace it later with a new version (covering all kinds of logic bug rules).
+~~You can try GPTScan at https://app.metatrust.io/ for the moment, but we will replace it later with a new version (covering all kinds of logic bug rules).~~

 This repository contains the prompts and rules used in MetaTrust Labs' GPTScan.